djiboutian-axolotl/djiboutian-axolotl.github.io/_posts/2022-03-09-things-were-looking-tough.markdown

 The goals [I'd discussed in this post]({% post_url 2022-02-04-goals-for-2022 %}) were looking, although not out of reach, a lot more deferred than I would've hoped/expected.
 After some news today, there's a good chance a bunch are coming true already!
 Of course, things can still go wrong.
 I've experienced enough "almosts" (and worse) to know to count my chickens only after they've hatched &ndash; and grown up a little.

 Throughout this experience, I impressed myself with my faith.
 I don't think of myself as religious, but I realized that I have strong faith, both in my abilities and in my resilience.
 (And, for that matter, in the idea that God has a plan for me.)
 As alluded to in [this post]({% post_url 2021-11-15-on-drill-music %}), I've gone through some rough times, and I've made it out on the other side &ndash; and I think I've made it out a better, stronger person.
 I'm proud of who I've become over the past year or two.
+(Or, from a more Confucian perspective, I'm proud of what I've accomplished and how I've treated others over the past year or two.)

 > I'm proud of who I've become over the past year or two.